How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 ssh alpine@<cloud_server_public_ip>

 Some cloud-compatible images come with only a minimal default user.
 For example, an Alpine cloud image may include only the alpine default user with limited permissions.
-After you deploy a cloud server from such an image and connect over SSH as the default user, create a separate privileged account (for example, an admin user with sudo access) and use it for further work with the server.
+After you deploy a cloud server from such an image and connect via SSH as the default user, create a separate privileged account (for example, an admin user with sudo access) and use it for further work with the server.

 Example: Creating a privileged user after creating a cloud server

-- Switch to the root user
+Switch to the root user

 doas -s - Install and configure sudo